wigeria/selenium-yaml-core/docs/docs/quickstart/installation.md

 pip install selenium-yaml
 ```

-You can confirm that you've installed it successfully by running `run_sally --version`.
+You can confirm that you've installed it successfully by running `run_sally.py --version`.